We practice what we preach

 Result: Users create strong, memorable passwords they actually keep secure

-Note that I am not mentioning anything about their storage, salting or hashing since that does not affect the end user.
+Note that I am not mentioning anything about their storage, salting or hashing.
+That’s because they do not affect the end user experience, however the importance of storage, salting and hashing cannot be understated.

 💡 Password managers